Transamerica Redwood Park

 Mission Community Market

-Thursday afternoons bring a farmers market to the heart of the Mission.
-3pm to 7pm, March through November, at Bartlett and 22nd.
+A Thursday afternoon farmers market on Bartlett Street in the Mission.
+3pm to 7pm, March through November, run by Foodwise.

 Stonestown Farmers Market